ovh/docs/pages/platform/ai/deploy_tuto_08_fastapi_spam_classifier/guide.en-gb.md

 #### Define the model.py file

-This Python file is dedicated to build and define the model: **Logistic Regression**.
+This Python file is dedicated to build and define the **Logistic Regression** model.
 You can find the full code [here](https://github.com/ovh/ai-training-examples/blob/main/apps/fastapi/spam-classifier-api/model.py).

 > [!primary]
 >